 Martine: This app is definitely for older children or their parents.
 Only 1 of the themes is geared to children.
 The other 2 which are romance and wine/cheese are more appropriate for adults.
-Teenagers will like the microphone function that displays your recorded voice graph with the target voice graph, and then will repeat your voice overlaid on the target pronunciation.
-It also has a function to see the literal translation versus the understood translation which is a good example for anglophone to understand the problem with literal translation.
+Teenagers will like the microphone function that displays your recorded voice graph with the target voice graph and then will repeat your voice overlaid on the target pronunciation.
+It also has a function to see the literal translation versus the understood translation which is a good example for an anglophone to understand the problems with a literal translation.
 This app was definitely created from the perspective of an anglophone.

 Another interesting aspect is that their website has a lot of resources to purchase.

 Martine: This one is a bit annoying.
 Users must create an account and enter a preferred payment method.
 The onus is then on you to cancel it if you do not like it otherwise, it will charge you automatically.
 I believe this app is more appropriate for older students from grade 6 and up.
 There are clips of videos with the words below that allow a user to tap on a word to get a very detailed description which is great.
-It will be engaging to students who can find their favorite song or video and listen to it which may keep them coming back but I believe the cost makes it more prohibitive.
+It will be engaging to students who can find their favourite song or video and listen to it which may keep them coming back but I believe the cost makes it more prohibitive.